RELICS: Spectroscopy of gravitationally-lensed $z\simeq 2$ reionization-era analogs and implications for CIII] detections at $z>6$: Summary

 2. Each of the four lensed galaxies in our sample are characterized by very low stellar masses (1.3-7.9$\times$10$^7$ M$_\odot$), large sSFRs (58-490 Gyr$^{-1}$) and low dust attenuation (V-band optical depth $\hat{\tau}_V$=0.0-0.5), consistent with a population of dwarf galaxies that have recently undergone a burst of star formation.
 The broadband SED and extreme optical line emission imply very young luminosity-weighted ages (for a constant star formation history), ranging from 2-3 Myr for the most extreme line emitters to 15-20 Myr for the two EELGs with less prominent [OIII]+H$\beta$ emission.

 3. We have obtained a {\it Magellan}/FIRE near-infrared spectrum of RXCJ0232-588, providing insight into the gas conditions in one of the only low mass galaxies known at $z\simeq 0-2$ with an integrated CIII] EW as large as at $z>6$ (EW$_{\rm{CIII]}} >$20~\AA).
 We find that the galaxy is very metal poor (12+log O/H =7.6$\pm$0.2) with a highly ionized ISM (O32=9.39) and a sub-solar C/O ratio ($\rm{log~C/O=-0.68}$).
-The properties of source are very different from previously-known CIII] emitters with $EW>20$~\AA\ at $z\simeq 2-3$ \citep{Amorin2017,LeFevre2017}, each of which have shown super-solar C/O ratios or evidence for AGN activity.
+The properties of the source are very different from previously-known CIII] emitters with EW$>20$~\AA\ at $z\simeq 2-3$ \citep{LeFevre2019}, each of which have shown super-solar C/O ratios or evidence for AGN activity.
+Instead these properties appear to be very similar to recent studies of metal poor low mass galaxies at similar redshifts \citep{Amorin2017,Vanzella2016,Vanzella2017, Berg2018}.

 4. We fit the emission lines and broadband SEDs of the EELGs in our sample using the BEAGLE photoionization modeling tool \citep{Chevallard2016}.
 We find that stars are capable of powering the observed CIII] emission without contribution from additional sources of ionization (AGN, shocks), in spite of the sub-solar C/O ratio.
 In particular, the EUV radiation field associated with a young (2-3 Myr), metal poor stellar population (0.05-0.06 Z$_\odot$) is able to simultaneously reproduce the CIII] emission, optical nebular line ratios, and broadband SED in our sample of extreme line emitters.
 In this context, the increased detection rate of intense CIII] emission at $z>6$ \citep{Mainali2018} may suggest that such young, metal poor stellar populations are becoming more common in the reionization era.